Don’t Let Fraud Get The Best Of Your Business

 When it comes to protecting your business or nonprofit organization, you can never be too careful.
 We don’t just say the phrase: “Trust is not an Internal Control” — we believe it.
 Scroll through this page to find a wide variety of helpful information, such as videos, infographics, articles and other tools that can be used to protect your most valuable asset.

 Do you want to learn more about occupational fraud and what you can do to prevent it from taking over your business and undermining your success?
-Check out a few of the articles below.
+Check out the article below.

 “Fraud occurs in organizations and even small organizations and family-owned businesses like the ones we work with quite frequently,” says Annie Yoder.
 “It’s so often I hear: ‘I trusted that individual … I’ve worked with that person for 20 years.’ … Although trust is important, and you need to trust your employees, trust is not an internal control.
 It’s not going to stop fraud from happening in your organization.”